jjtorroglosa/lesheets/README.md

 # Lesheets: Create beautiful Chord Charts from a simple, intuitive and easy to write DSL

 Lesheets is a tool designed for musicians and band leaders who want to create beautiful chord charts from simple plain text using Jazz notation or the Nashville Number System.
-It allows to write simple chord charts, or include detailed traditional music notation with [ABC syntax](https://abcnotation.com/wiki/abc:standard) for the parts that you need more detail.
+It allows you to write simple chord charts, or include detailed traditional music notation with [ABC syntax](https://abcnotation.com/wiki/abc:standard) for the parts that you need more detail.